Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: A. Simulation Methods and Results for Monolayer WSe

-Wannier Hamiltonian in real space can be written as where, $w_{n{\bf R}}$ is the Wannier function for the $n$-th band, and ${\bf R}$ denotes the lattice vectors.
+where, $w_{n{\bf R}}$ is the Wannier function for the $n$-th band, and ${\bf R}$ denotes the lattice vectors.
 We employed an improved interpolation scheme, based on minimal-distance replica selection, to Fourier transform the Wannier Hamiltonian~\cite{Pizziwannier902020}.
 This is outlined below

 where ${\bf T}^{j}_{mn{\bf R}}$ are $\mathcal{N}_{mn{\bf R}}$ vectors ${\bf T}$ that minimizes distance $|{\bf r}_{m} - ({\bf r}_{n} + {\bf R} + {\bf T})|$ for a given combination of $m$, $n$, and ${\bf R}$.
 They are directly available from the Wannier90 output files, namely \texttt{*hr.dat} and \texttt{*wsvec.dat}.
 We obtained eigenvalues and eigenvectors by diagonalizing the Fourier-transformed Hamiltonian, and also computed $\nabla H_{k}$, which is required for calculating dipole operators.
 To diagonalize, we use NumPy’s LAPACK routines for small systems and the ELPA libraries for selected large matrices~\cite{Auckenthalerparallel2011, MarekElpa2014}.